Estadio Mario Alberto Kempes

-During 2010 and 2011 the stadium went through a remodelling process.
-The field was sunken 4 metres, the iconic Autotrol scoreboards installed for the 1978 World Cup were replaced with modern video screens, new stands were built to improve the poor view caused by the shallow shape of the stadium and the capacity was increased to 57,000, becoming the third largest stadium in Argentina by seating capacity.
-It was re-opened on 26 June 2011, just 5 days before the start of the 2011 Copa América.
-The stands were fully covered after the cup.

 In October 2010 the name was changed to honour Mario Kempes, former Argentina national team player and top goal scorer of the 1978 FIFA World Cup, who was also a native of Córdoba.
+The Mario Kempes stadium was later refurbished in preparation for the 2011 Copa América, and re-inaugurated on 26 July 2011.

 History

 The construction of the stadium was commissioned to "Sánchez Elía-Peralta Ramos" Architects studio of Buenos Aires, which then associated with architects of Córdoba to carry out the project.
-In 1976, the military government of Argentina led by Jorge Rafael Videla, created a self-governing entity ("EAM 78") that took over remodelation and construction of stadium and buildings for the 1978 FIFA World Cup that would be held in Argentina.
+In 1976, the military government of Argentina led by Jorge Rafael Videla, created a self-governing entity ("EAM 78") that took over the remodelation and construction of stadiums and buildings for the 1978 FIFA World Cup that would be held in Argentina.

 Apart from Estadio Olímpico, other stadiums to be refurbished for the World Cup were River Plate, Vélez Sarsfield, Ciudad de Mendoza, Mar del Plata Stadium.
 Since the projects were launched, costs of constructions raised to US$ 520 million, five times higher than 1982 World Cup.

 The stadium was finally inaugurated on 16 May 1978, in a match where Argentina played a local combined.
 The first World Cup held in the Chateau Carreras stadium was the Peru 3 v Scotland 1, on 3 June.